 For brand-name drugs entered, generic drug names will be displayed, if available.
 There may be multiple brand and generic medications that address the same heath issue.
 Generic options cost less than the brand name drugs and are typically covered by a larger number of health plans.
 By considering generic drugs you may save money and expand the number of plans available to you, some of which may better fit your budget.
 (Consult with your doctor to determine if a generic is right for you.)

 On the final "Health Care Needs" screen you can select whether you wish to shop for children’s dental and/or health savings accounts (HSA).
 Note that some health care plans include children’s dental, and some do not.
-If you would like to have plans that include children’s dental displayed at the top of your plans results page, check the Children’s Dental check box.
+If you would like to see plans that include children’s dental, check the Children’s Dental check box.
+On the plans results page you will see those plans identified by a round green "Covered" icon.
 If you select a plan that does not include children’s dental, you will have the option to shop for a stand-alone children’s dental plan.

-Select the "View Plans" button to see the plans available to you, sorted to display your health care needs at the top.
+Select the "View Plans" button to see the plans available to you.

 Next: view your results and shop plans.